charleskawczynski/TexasHoldem.jl/README.md

 # Creating your own bot

-Four methods (variants of `player_option!`) need to be defined to create and play your own bot:
+Four methods (variants of `player_option`) need to be defined to create and play your own bot:

 ```julia
 using TexasHoldem